30drie/digiledger/README.md

 ## Options to use
 1. Host it yourself.
 It requires some technical knowledge and other stuff and you have to pay for hosting and everything else yourself.
 2. Share the hosting through 30Drie.
-The goal is to have a monthly subscription of €1 with full functionality.
+The goal is to have a monthly subscription between €1 and €2 with full functionality.
 This should make the system available for anyone.

 ## Technical stuff
 1. Base will be C# on .NET 5 or newer.
 2. We will use Blazor as web application.
 3. SQL Server on Azure
 4. Azure's Computer Vision API to scan invoices and bills.
+5. Mollie to make payments.

 In a later stage we might move to Blazor WebAssembly and perhaps Blazor Hybrid.